kgururaj/GenomicsDB_wiki/Compiling-GenomicsDB.md

         cmake <source_dir> -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=<install_dir> -DBUILD_JAVA=1 \
           -DBUILD_DISTRIBUTABLE_LIBRARY=True

-## To switch to a different Protobuf version
+## Regenerating sources produced by the Protobuf compiler
 Note: For most users this section is not applicable.
+You will need to regenerate the sources produced by the Protobuf compiler if and only if one of the following conditions is met:
+* You wish to use a different version of Protobuf than the one used to generate the sources distributed as part of the GenomicsDB repo (Protobuf v 3.0.2)
+* You have modified the .proto files

     cmake <source_dir> -DCMAKE_BUILD_TYPE=Release  -DCMAKE_INSTALL_PREFIX=<install_dir>
       -DBUILD_JAVA=True \